 This small island off the South Eastern Coast of Tasmania is probably not on your list.
 You must take the ferry from the mainland from Triabunna and walk at low tide to safely access the rock platforms near the fossil cliffs.
 It’s a 2-hour walk return.
 If you are fit, you can do this as part of a longer walk, the Bishop and Clerk walk, up and downhill through long boulders.
 You can do this walk as a hiking day tour to Maria Island.

 4. Wineglass Bay + Hazards Beach Circuit in Freycinet National Park

-However, there are many walks that you can do there, but one that should be on your list is the circuit if you are a fit walker.
-The track is well-kept, but there are some steep sections, and the trail is quite long +11 km, so it allows 5 hours to complete the entire length.
+However there are many walks that you can do there, but one that should be on your list is the circuit if you are a fit walker.
+The track is well-kept, but there are some steep sections, and the trail is quite long, +11 km, so it allows 5 hours to complete the entire length.

 5. Duck Reach Walk in the Cataract Gorge Launceston

 The Duck Reach Trail is one of the top things to do in Launceston and such a beautiful one you cannot miss out on this.
 Start your walk from the King’s Bridge and first stop at the first Lookout to proceed through the narrow and steep path to the Duck Reach Power Station’s suspension bridge.
 It’s a short walk suitable for kids and families.
-With 190 steps and some short uphill sections, in general, it is a safe and secure walk.
+With 190 steps and some short uphill sections, it is generally a safe and secure walk.